Padeakanbi/Padeakanbi/README.md

 - 🌱 I’m constantly learning Machine Learning, Deep Learning, Lightning Development
 - 💞️ I’m looking to collaborate on Data, Product and Blockchain projects
 - 📫 How to reach me ...linkedin/in/philipadeakanbi
-- ⏳  Looking forward to becoming a Decision Scientist in the Financial Services and Publich Health industries
+- ⏳  Looking forward to becoming a Decision Scientist in the Financial Services and Publich Health domain

 <!---
 Padeakanbi/Padeakanbi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.